hrsetyono/wp-custy/README.md

 Download this repo, put it in your `/plugins` folder, install it, and activate this plugin.

+If you use [Composer to install plugin](https://wptips.dev/composer-to-manage-plugins/), this plugin is available with the name `pixelstudio/wp-custy`.

 Then go to Appearance > Customizer and you will see these default sections:

 1. **General** - Contains options for color palette, shadow, and site width.